dev-sandip/XAI-NHCR/README.md

 We've deployed this system as a web application using Flask.
 Users can upload files or utilize the embedded playground to draw characters for prediction.
 Prediction results, along with overlayed images, are displayed for better understanding.

-## Performance

-The system achieves an accuracy of 97.52% on the test dataset.
-Additional metrics such as classification reports and confusion matrices are available on the system's "About" page.

 ## Team Members
 This project was done by our team :-